 Application Procedure and Timeline

-Nominations, expressions of interest, and requests for confidential conversations about the position prior to application are welcome and encouraged; they should be directed to Jeff Ewing (JFEwing@KeelingAssociates.com), the Keeling & Associates senior consultant leading this search.
+Nominations, expressions of interest, and requests for confidential conversations about the position prior to application are welcome and should be directed to Jeff Ewing (JFEwing@KeelingAssociates.com), the Keeling & Associates senior consultant leading this search.

 About the University of Pittsburgh and the City of Pittsburgh